spwhitehead/simple-calculator/README.md

-# simple-calculator
+# Simple Calculator

-A basic calculator app built using React.
+Just a simple calculator built with React